R Data Structures User Handbook

 Data Structures in R cheat sheet will help you with the basic concepts and the commands one must know to get started with it.
-It is helpful for the beginners as well as experienced people as it provides a quick overview of the important concepts required.
+It is helpful for beginners as well as experienced people as it provides a quick overview of the important concepts required.

 Further, if you want to learn Data Structures in R, you can refer to the R tutorial.

-R Programming: It is a programming language that is mainly used by Data Scientists, it is preferred by the people who are good at Statistics and mathematics.
+R Programming: It is a programming language that is mainly used by Data Scientists, it is preferred by people who are good at Statistics and mathematics.
 In this language functions and codes are stored in a package inside the library

 Enroll yourself in R Programming Training and give a head-start to your career in R Programming!